 What are Google Posts?

 Google Posts, part of Google My Business, are short messages that you can display to people who google you.
-For example, if you perform a Google search for “Zak & Zu Marketing” right now, you will see something like this:
+For example, if you perform a Google search for “Zak & Zu Marketing” right now, you might see something like this:

 Think of it as free ad space in Google’s search results!
 We are currently using that space to highlight our digital marketing services.
 So, if someone googles us to learn about Zak & Zu Marketing, they will immediately see what services we offer – right there in the search results.
 Our Posts also include “learn more” buttons linking to relevant pages on our website where people can find out more about the services that interest them.
 Pretty neat, huh!